srini0007/Sudoku/README.md

 # Sudoku

 * Random grid filler
-* user can play the sudoku
-* has hint option for current place
+* has hint option to solve sudoku
 * can find solution to the grid

+developed using HTML , CSS , Javascript